Achievable logoAchievable logo

 A function must be continuous to be differentiable.
 If there is a removable, jump, or infinite discontinuity at x=a, then the derivative does not exist there.

-• Often seen in rational, piecewise, or logarithmic functions which are likely to have discontinuities and/or asymptotes
+• Often seen in rational, piecewise, or logarithmic functions, which may have discontinuities and/or asymptotes

 e.g. f(x)=x1